shuashuai/docusaurus/blog/2023-10-31-test-a-new-blog/index.md

 This tutorial uses the CLI version 3.5.2, but we expect 3.x releases to keep working.

 Install the Crowdin CLI as an npm package to your Docusaurus site:

+Install the Crowdin CLI as an npm package to your Docusaurus site:
+Install the Crowdin CLI as an npm package to your Docusaurus site: